-The Ray Aviation Scholarship is a scholarship program that is funded by the Ray Foundation, managed by EAA, and administered through the EAA chapter network.
-Through the generous support of the Ray Foundation, EAA will provide up to \$11,000 to deserving youths for their flight training expenses, totaling nearly \$1.8 million in scholarship funds annually.
+The Ray Aviation Scholarship is a merit-based scholarship program that is funded by the Ray Foundation, managed by EAA, and administered through the EAA chapter network.
+Through the generous support of the Ray Foundation, EAA will provide up to \$12,000 to deserving youths for their flight training expenses, totaling nearly \$2.25 million in scholarship funds annually.

-Key components of the program will be the awarding of flight training scholarships for glider pilot, sport pilot, or private pilot training; full engagement of the EAA chapter network to identify and mentor scholars; and the continued engagement and tracking of scholars throughout the flight training process.
+Key components of the program will be the awarding of flight training scholarships for private pilot, sport pilot, or glider pilot training; full engagement of the EAA chapter network to identify and mentor scholars; and the continued engagement and tracking of scholars throughout the flight training process.

-Awards will be available in the following amounts:
+Scholarships will be available in the following amounts:

-- Private pilot training \$11,000
+- Private pilot training \$12,000

-- Sport pilot training \$8,250
+- Sport pilot training \$9,000

-- Glider pilot training \$5,500
+- Glider pilot training \$6,000